What is massage therapy?

 Once you’ve decided on the type of massage right for you, you’ll need to find a massage therapist and book a session.
 But what next?

-A professionally qualified therapist will also conduct a consultation with you before treatment begins.
+A professionally qualified massage therapist will also conduct a consultation with you before treatment begins.
 This consultation is an essential step that allows the therapist to gather information about your health conditions and other relevant factors.
-It also provides an opportunity for both you and the therapist to ask questions, ensuring the session is suited to your needs.
+It also provides an opportunity for both you and the therapist to ask questions, ensuring the session and chosen massage style is suited to your needs.

 You can also speak to friends and family who have had a massage before but be aware that they may have had a different type of massage, for different reasons.